Gömböc: Art

 In the fall of 2020, the Korzo Theatre in The Hague and the Theatre Municipal in Biarritz presented the solo dance production "Gömböc" by French choreographer Antonin Comestaz.

 A 2021 solo exhibition of conceptual artist Ryan Gander evolved around the theme of self-righting and featured seven large gömböc shapes gradually covered by black volcanic sand.

 Media

 For their discovery, Domokos and Várkonyi were decorated with the Knight's Cross of the Republic of Hungary.
 The New York Times Magazine selected the gömböc as one of the 70 most interesting ideas of the year 2007.

 The Stamp News website shows Hungary's new stamps issued on 30 April 2010, illustrating a gömböc in different positions.
-The stamp booklets are arranged so that the gömböc appears to come to life when the booklet is flipped.
+The stamp booklets are arranged so that the gömböc appears animated when the booklet pages are flipped.
 The stamps were issued in association with the gömböc on display at the World Expo 2010 (1 May to 31 October).
 This was also covered by the Linn's Stamp News magazine.